-Listeners to this podcast, and readers of the Desiring God blog will have heard some things about “Look at the Book.”
-Pastor John, can you explain what it is, how it works, what you are working on?
+Listeners to this podcast and readers of Desiring God will have heard some things about Look at the Book.
+Pastor John, can you explain what it is, how it works, and what you are working on?

 I love to talk about it, because I am having a great time working on it.
-We have been working on it for over a year, but we finally got the technology to a point where we can actually produce the kinds of things that we are going to put on the internet to probably starting sometime in the fall as we roll it out with our annual conference.
+We have been working on it for over a year, but we finally got the technology to a point where we can actually produce the kinds of things that we are going to put on the Internet, probably starting sometime in the fall, as we roll it out with our annual conference.

-Look at the book is rooted in my sense of calling to take people from the banquet to the kitchen.
-I spent the last 30, 40 years of my life mainly serving meals to people in sermons, meaning I have spent hours in the kitchen cooking.
-And then I set the table in a manuscript and I stand in the pulpit and I feed the people a finished meal.
-And I believe in that with all my heart.
+Look at the Book is rooted in my sense of calling to take people from the banquet to the kitchen.
+I spent the last thirty or forty years of my life mainly serving meals to people in sermons — meaning, I have spent hours in the kitchen cooking.
+Then I set the table in a manuscript, I stand in the pulpit, and I feed the people a finished meal.
+I believe in that with all my heart.
 I think that is what preaching is.

-I can do this.
-John Piper, he can die now because I have seen him do a couple hundred of these.
+It’s the confidence that says, “I can do this.
+John Piper — he can die now, because I have seen him do a couple hundred of these.
 I can do this now.
-I can find meaning so that my obedience will be stronger and purer and my worship will be more authentic and my courage as I share the gospel and as I try to teach my Sunday school class will be higher.
+I can find meaning so that my obedience will be stronger and purer, and my worship will be more authentic, and my courage, as I share the gospel and as I try to teach my Sunday school class, will be higher.”